-East Coast Cruises offers group charters and full day guided cruise and walking tours of Maria Island, Schouten Island and the Freycinet Peninsula.
+East Coast Cruises offers private group charters or their acclaimed day tour – Maria Island: Cruise + Walk onboard their custom designed cruise boat Spirit of Maria.
 Bay of Fires Eco Tours also offers 2-3 hour tours to the Bay of Fires, The Gardens and St Helens Island departing from Binalong Bay aboard the ecotourism vessel Infurneaux.

 Getting away from it all means leaving everyday obligations far behind and enjoying a complete change of pace.
 The Great Eastern Drive has a range of accommodation choices that will immerse you in an environment of peace and pampering.
 Choose everything from the blissful freedom of camping in a national park, to the indulgence of luxury suites and apartments.
 If you really want to spoil yourself, Saffire Freycinet, Rocky Hills Retreat and Avalon Coastal Retreat offer seclusion and elegant style.
 Or, retreat to the welcoming comfort of cabins and waterfront cottages, like Bicheno by the Bay, the Beachhouse at St Helens and White Sands Estate at Four Mile Creek.